A Spitz Fellow defined

 The Spitz family—Warren, Maureen, Gregory, Kelsey and Mathew—co-created this Fellows Program with the help of the UBC Sauder School of Business, the Ch’nook Initiative, and input from both Indigenous and academic communities.

-Their hope for each Fellow is that her post-secondary education will be an opportunity to express and nurture her whole self – to both discover and pursue the leader she envisions of herself.
-They encourage each Fellow to reflect on what that means and to hold onto that throughout her time here and on her journey after UBC.
+Their hope for each Fellow is that post-secondary education will be an opportunity to express and nurture their whole self—to both discover and pursue the leader the Fellow envisions of themselves.
+They encourage each Fellow to reflect on what that means and to hold onto that throughout their time here and on their journey after UBC.

 To be considered for this program and award, candidates must:

-- Be a Canadian Indigenous woman and self-identify as an Indigenous person in the online application to UBC (First Nations, Métis or Inuit).
+- Self-identify as an Indigenous woman in the online application to UBC (First Nations, Métis or Inuit).
 Preference will be given to applicants from remote communities.

 - Be in financial need, as demonstrated by budget information required in the application package.

-- Be admissible to, and entering the UBC Sauder Bachelor of Commerce program as her first choice in the 2022 Winter Session (September 2022).
+- Be admissible to, and entering the UBC Sauder Bachelor of Commerce program as a first choice in the 2023 Winter Session (September 2023).
 Note that both direct entry and Year 2 or Year 3 transfer students are eligible, or;

-- Be committed to becoming the leader she envisions of herself, in both the UBC Sauder and wider community.
+- Be committed to becoming the leader they envision, in both the UBC Sauder and wider community.